Javascript is not enabled on this browser. This site will not function properly if Javascript is not enabled.

 Will I need to return to your office for Additional Visits?

-Once endodontic therapy is completed your tooth should be examined periodically, usually every 6 - 12 months.
+Once endodontic therapy is completed, your tooth should be examined periodically, usually every 6 - 12 months.
 This allows us to make sure the tooth has healed or is healing properly.
-You will be sent a notice in the mail when we feel it is appropriate to reevaluate the area.
-Since an abscess may take 2 years to heal, our office will reevaluate the tooth for at least 2 years.
+If a 6-month evaluation is recommended, you will be scheduled for an appointment before you leave.
+If it is a year, we will ask you to put it in your calendar and give us a call to schedule your follow-up.

 Retreatment